kosmotema/bytemd/README.md

 1. Added support of `blur` event from the editor.
 2. Added support for reactive `readOnly` property.
-3. Editor now refreshes when entering fullscreen mode.
+3. Editor now refreshes when entering fullscreen mode or changing mode to/from `split`.
 4. Removed `Source code` button from the toolbar.
+5. Allowed passing custom props to `div` wrapper element for `@kosmotema/bytemd-react`.

 ## Features